BerlinGeekettes/Undiscovered-Country/demos/D3.js/README.md

    Here we're loading in the data with `d3.text`.
 The first argument is the data we're uploading, the second is a callback function that executes once the data finishes loading.
 Once the data loads, we parse the rows with `d3.tsv` to get the info we need: date of sighting (converted to a Javascript Date type) and reported shape of the UFO.
 (Normally we'd just load and parse the data in one step with a call to `d3.tsv`, but that setup assumes a header row that our dataset lacks, so we need to load and then parse.)

-   Everything added after this point stays inside the `d3.text` callback function, where I have left a helpful comment.
+   Everything added after this point stays inside the `d3.text` callback function.
+You may have noticed the helpful comment I left there.

 4. Next, we apply a set of crossfilter commands to the parsed data, setting up a structure so that the data can be grouped easily.